 Spread out Your Dog’s Feeding

 Monica Anthony separates food for her 10-year-old Labrador Retriever and 7-month-old Doberman Pinscher into portions throughout the day.
 “Both my dogs are fed meals three times a day, along with stuffed Kongs twice per day,” says Anthony.
-“Spreading out mealtimes helps keep the Lab’s weight in check, since she is not as hungry.
+“Spreading out mealtimes helps keep the Lab’s weight in check since she is not as hungry.
 It also allows the puppy to digest the high volume of food required as she grows.”

 Anthony works to keep consistent feeding times.
-After her dogs exercise, she makes sure they get an hour of quiet time before she feeds them again.
+After her dogs exercise, she makes sure they get an hour of quiet time before feeding them again.
 Access to clean water is a must.
 She keeps things neat by placing a shoe tray from a dollar store under the food.
 She also buys water bowls that are large enough to contain splashes and splatters.

 Accommodate Your Dog’s Tastes

-Truffles, a 6-year-old Havanese, likes cold water.
+Truffles, a 6-year-old Havanese, enjoys drinking cold water.
 So her owner, Dr. Debra Jaliman, adds a few ice chips to Truffles’ water bowl at mealtimes.
 She also coats Truffles’ dry kibble with wet dog food.
 “I try to feed Truffles before I feed the family.
 Otherwise, Truffles gets antsy,” says Jaliman.

 Make Meals a Challenge For Your Dog

 Joan Hunter Mayer, a certified professional dog trainer in Ventura, Calif., makes sure her 8-year-old Chihuahua mix finds mealtimes stimulating.
 She suggests stuffing interactive food toys, such as Kongs, with your dog’s food.
 “This is an ideal way for your dog to have meals,” says Mayer.
 “These are toys that are meant for dry foods as well as wet foods.
-Instead of always feeding it out of a bowl, allowing your dog to engage in these productive, challenging and enjoyable activities taps into your dog’s natural predatory drive making mealtime fun.”
+Instead of always feeding it out of a bowl, allowing your dog to engage in these productive, challenging, and enjoyable activities taps into your dog’s natural predatory drive making mealtime fun.”

 Engaging your dog at mealtimes will allow you to feel closer, and it will make the experience more enjoyable overall.

-10 Rules for Feeding Your Dog, from Lisa Peterson, a spokesperson for the American Kennel Club.
+10 Rules for Feeding Your Dog, from Lisa Peterson, a Spokesperson for the American Kennel Club.